 East Harbour Regional Park is linked to a number of other important ecological and recreational areas.
-This plan sets out how Greater Wellington will work with other agencies to enhance access, and ecological, recreational and amenity values from East Harbour Regional Park and other lands, e.g. through developing ecological corridors, recreational linkages and complementary experiences.
+This plan sets out how Greater Wellington will work with other agencies to enhance access and values from East Harbour Regional Park and other lands, e.g. through developing ecological corridors, recreational linkages and complementary experiences.

-Council policies
+Council Policies